 12. The Adirondacks, New York

-The Adirondack Mountains are taller than the Catskills and the Adirondack Park, which covers six million acres, is the largest park of any kind in the contiguous United States.
-This park is not like state and national parks, though, as there are many towns and residents inside of it.
-But, it is a protected area, and it covers one-fifth of New York State.
+The Adirondack Mountains are taller than the Catskills, and the Adirondack Park, which covers six million acres, is the largest in the contiguous United States.
+This park is unlike state and national parks, though, as many towns and residents are inside it.
+But, it is a protected area covering one-fifth of New York State.

 The Adirondacks are a fantastic place to visit on the east coast.
-In the winter, visitors can enjoy skiing at any number of mountains in this area, and can even try out a bobsled in Lake Placid.
-In the summertime, the Adirondacks are a mecca for hiking, camping, mountain biking, boating, and other outdoor adventures.
+In the winter, visitors can enjoy skiing at any number of mountains in this area and even try out a bobsled in Lake Placid.
+The Adirondacks are a mecca for hiking, camping, mountain biking, boating, and other summer outdoor adventures.

 Autumn in the Adirondacks is one of the most beautiful fall foliage displays in the world.
-Springtime is very nice too, and if you visit then you’ll beat most of the crowds.
+Springtime is very nice too; if you visit, you’ll beat most of the crowds.

 There are dozens of towns, villages, and lakes to visit in the Adirondacks, and almost all of them have the word “lake” in their names.
 Some that you might consider visiting include Lake George, Lake Champlain, Saranac Lake, Indian Lake, Tupper Lake, and Schroon Lake, to name a few.

-The fact that lakes play so prominently in the naming of towns in this area should tell you something.
-That something is that you simply must get out and explore these lakes on your next east coast vacation to New York.
+The fact that lakes play so prominently in naming towns in this area should tell you something.
+That something is that you must get out and explore these lakes on your next East Coast vacation to New York.

 13. The Jersey Shore, New Jersey

 If you want to gamble and stay in a high-rise, there’s Atlantic City.
 If you like nostalgia, there’s Asbury Park.
-If you like lighthouses and old Victorian homes, you can go to Cape May and stay in its historic district.
-If you’re looking for a nice beach to relax on with your family, then you might try Sea Isle City.
+If you like lighthouses and old Victorian homes, you can visit Cape May and stay in its historic district.
+If you’re looking for a nice beach to relax on with your family, you might try Sea Isle City.

-The Jersey Shore is a classic vacation spot and has been a popular place for east coast vacations for over a hundred years.
-Many might argue that it’s one of the best vacation spots on the east coast.
+The Jersey Shore is a classic vacation spot and has been a popular place for East Coast vacations for over a hundred years.
+Many might argue it’s one of the best vacation spots on the East Coast.